 His wife didn’t want to leave him, so she was locked too.
 And the family was protestant: Françoise was baptised by a Catholic priest, and her godfather was the governor of Niort, duke of La Rochefoucauld… whose name was François!

-Yes, then the young Françoise spent her first years in the keep: to occupy her long, long days, she could count on her friend, the janitor’s daughter.
+Then young Françoise spent her first years in the keep: to occupy her long, long days, she could count on her friend, the janitor’s daughter.
 But one day, this one blamed Françoise for being poor.
-Françoise answered: “Yes, that’s true, I’m not rich, but I least, I’m a real lady”!
+Françoise answered: “Yes, that’s true, I’m not rich, but at least, I’m a real lady”!